DerDanilo/seafile-community-manual/docs/installation/office/onlyoffice.md

 *Nothing yet confirmed on CentOS 7, you may try any of the above commands, they may work also.*

+**If your OnlyOffice container runs on them same host as you seafile instance, you should bind the container to localhost:**

+Change `88:80` -> `127.0.0.1:88:80`.

 **EXAMPLE: Debian Docker container with MEMORY LIMITS**